 The following guide is an overview of the procedures for getti corners of Quick Start pages. ng your model running.
 Look for the Quick Start logo on the bottom 1.
-Read the safety precautions on pages 4-6 ☐ 6.
-Check servo operation • See page 15 For your own safety, understand where carelessness and misuse could lead to personal injury and product damage.
+Read the safety precautions on pages 4-6 7.
+Check servo operation • See page 16 For your own safety, understand where carelessness and misuse could lead to personal injury.
 Make sure the steering servo is working correctly.
-2. Charge the battery pack • See page 13 7.
+2. Charge the battery pack • See page 13 8.
 Range test the radio system • See page 16 Your model requires a battery pack and a compatible battery charger (not included).
 Never use a NiMH or NiCad charger to charge LiPo batteries.
-Follow this procedure to make sure your radio system works properly at a distance, and that there is no interference from outside sources.
-3. Install batteries in the transmitter • See page 13 8.
-Detail your model • See sidebar, page 10 The transmitter requires 4 AA alkaline batteries (sold separately).
-Apply other decals if desired.
-4. Install the battery pack in the model • See page 14 9.
-Drive your model • See page 21 Your model requires a fully charged battery pack (not included).
+Follow this procedure to make sure your radio system works properly at a distance and that there is no interference from outside sources. ☐ 3.
+Install batteries in the transmitter • See page 13 9.
+Detail your model • See page 10 The transmitter requires 4 AA alkaline batteries (sold separately).
+Install wings (if necessary) and apply other decals if desired.
+4. Install battery pack in the model • See page 14 ☐ 10.
+Drive your model • See page 20 Your model requires a fully charged battery pack (not included).
 Driving tips and adjustments for your model.
-5. Turn on the radio system • See page 14 ☐ 10.
-Maintaining your model • See page 26 Make a habit of turning the transmitter on first and off last.
+5. Install the antenna • See page 14 ☐ 11.
+Maintaining your model • See page 28 The receiver antenna and antenna tube must be properly installed before operating your model.
 Follow these critical steps to maintain the performance of your model and keep it in excellent running condition.
+6. Turn on the radio system • See page 15 Make a habit of turning the transmitter on first and off last.